aLiehrmann/CROCS/README.md

 and sequential search [(Hocking et al. 2018)](https://arxiv.org/abs/1810.00117) algorithm which allows to compute all optimal changepoint segmentations of data sequences for all penalty values accross a peak range.
-This package implements the CROPS algorithm as well as segmentation models for peak calling.
+This package implements the CROCS algorithm as well as segmentation models for peak calling.
 They have been described in our study [(Liehrmann et al. 2020)](https://arxiv.org/abs/2012.06848) in a genomic context.
 On